cloudlinux/user-docs-solo-cloudlinux/docs/installation/README.md

 The script automatically detects and supports the following control panels:
 * cPanel with Easy Apache 4

-Unfortunately, for now is is not possible to convert servers with:
+Unfortunately, for now it is not possible to convert servers with:

 * Plesk
 * DirectAdmin